 Turkey Lettuce Wrap Tacos

-Turkey Lettuce Wrap Tacos are a perfect low-carb dinner; you can serve the tacos with a purchased Pico de Gallo or Guacamole to make it easier!
+Turkey Lettuce Wrap Tacos are a tasty low-carb dinner and we loved these taco lettuce wraps with tomato-avocado salsa.
+You can also serve them with purchased Pico de Gallo or Guacamole for an option that’s a bit easier!

 What ingredients do you need for this recipe?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)